 The Merlyn is currently a perennial front runner, and winner, in historic Formula B racing.
 The car continues to be maintained at a very high level by a professional shop.
 It is a beautiful, and fast, piece of racing history from the late 1960's, an iconic period in formula car racing.

 The Merlyn has a Dave Vegher built, 1600 cc Lotus twin cam engine.
 The engine was recently refreshed, including new pistons, by Ivey Engines in March, 2018.
-The Hewland Mk.5 gearbox was rebuilt in May, 2018, by John Anderson Racing.
+The Hewland Mk.8 is a fresh, zero hours, John Anderson Racing prepared, gearbox including a new case.
 Pages of receipts come with the car showing all work performed in the past several years.

 Additional documents that come with the car include, but are not limited to: